CzerPDX/backend_art-portfolio/README.md

 # Content Management
 This section of the readme details the routes and database structure for managing the content of the portfolio

 ## Content Management Routes
-A user must be authorized with an API key in the `x-api-key` field of the request header in order to use these routes.
+The frontend client must be authorized with an API key in the `x-api-key` field of the request header in order to use these routes.

 ### /artRoutes
 Serves information about the art in the portfolio.
 The frontend can call these routes and get the following information about an image: